amitharwal/NBA-Statistics-Analyzer/README.md

 # 3560-Final-Project
-A repository that holds all files for Aryan and Jerold's final CS 3560, Spring 2025 term project.
+A repository that holds all files for Aryan, Jerold, and Addison's final CS 3560, Spring 2025 term project.
 # NBA Statistics Analyzer

 ## Overview
-NBA Statistics Analyzer is a Java-based application that allows users to explore, compare, and analyze NBA player and team statistics.
+The NBA Statistics Analyzer is a Java-based application that allows users to explore, compare, and analyze statistics for NBA players and teams.
 The project applies Object-Oriented Programming (OOP) principles to ensure modularity, scalability, and maintainability.

 ## Technologies Used
 - **Programming Language**: Java (OOP-based)